appsody/appsody-operator/CONTRIBUTING.md

 The general rule is that all PRs should be 100% complete - meaning they should include documentation changes related to the change.
 A significant exception is work-in-progress PRs.
 These should be indicated by opening a draft pull request.
 To open a draft pull request, click the dropdown arrow that appears next to the “Create pull request” button and then select the "Create draft pull request" option.

 ## Contributor License Agreement
-In order for us to merge any of your changes into Appsody Application operator, you need to sign the Contributor License Agreement.
+In order for us to merge any of your changes into Appsody Application Operator, you need to sign the Contributor License Agreement.
 When you open up a Pull Request for the first time, a bot will comment with a link to the CLA.
 You can review or sign the CLA now here https://cla-assistant.io/appsody/appsody-operator

 ## Merge approval and release process
 A maintainer may add "LGTM" (Looks Good To Me) or an equivalent comment to indicate that a PR is acceptable.
 Any change requires at least one LGTM.
 No pull requests can be merged until at least one maintainer signs off with an LGTM.